Earlier this year we road tested the Hyundai Genesis in the UK and we liked it! For the 2016 model they’re adding even more.

 The Interior of the Hyundai Genesis

 The cabin layout of Genesis has been designed to benefit all occupants with a spacious, comfortable ambiance.
 The simplification of the switchgear and instrument panel ensures an intuitive layout and open feel.
-This user-centric design has sought to connect the various interior parts effectively, particularly the center stack with the console, upper-instrument panel and B-pillar with the headliner.
+This user-centric design has sought to connect the various interior parts effectively, particularly the centre stack with the console, upper-instrument panel and B-pillar with the headliner.
 Genesis displays ultra-precise fit and finish, with ergonomic seat design and a generous, natural feel.
 Particular design attention has been paid to the storage of practical items such as mobile electronics of all shapes and sizes, along with the flexibility of the cup holders.

 Total interior volume is an impressive 123.0 cubic feet, an advantage over key competitors.
 As part of this spacious interior design, the Genesis provides best-in-class front headroom and rear shoulder room.